 Probably the most famous alcoholic beverage and the epitome of joie de vivre and luxury.
-As early as 1531, a sparkling wine was documented in southwest France, namely the Blanquette de Limoux from the village of Limoux.
-But in Champagne, even in the first half of the 17th century, champagne was by no means a synonym for sparkling wine.
+As early as 1531, a sparkling wine was documented in south-western France, namely the Blanquette de Limoux from the village of Limoux.
+But in Champagne, as late as the first half of the 17th century, champagne was by no means synonymous with sparkling wine.
 A common phenomenon in this region was that, due to the cool weather, fermentation was interrupted in autumn and the wines were nevertheless already bottled.
-In warmer weather in spring, the residual sugar caused an unplanned or undesired second fermentation in the bottle.
-At the beginning there was no intention behind it, it just happened by chance.
+In warmer weather in spring, the residual sugar triggered an unplanned or undesired second fermentation in the bottle.
+So initially there was no intention behind it, it just happened by chance.